julioct99/web-challenge-marvel/README.md

 ## Architecture and folder structure

-The project is built with Vite and React.
+The project is built with Vite and React as a SPA.
 The folder structure is as follows:

 - `src`: Contains the source code of the project.
   - `components`: All the components of the project.